OHIO Center for Clinical Practice in Education

 Formerly known as the Center for Professional Development Schools, the Center for Clinical Practice in Education has a mission of positively impacting P-12 student learning.
-To learn more about the change from the traditional teacher preparation model over to the clinical practice model [PDF].
+Click the link to learn more about the change from the traditional teacher preparation model to the clinical practice model [PDF].

 The Center positively impacts student learning through the following activities: